mtdiedrich/JT2/README.md

 # JT2
 A Python utility to play J!
-Datacollection, training and playing mechanism, numerical and visual analytics.
+Data collection, training and playing mechanism, numerical and visual analytics.

 ## TODO